vaishnavi070306-commits/Vaishnavi-G-s-D-P-001-course-work./README.md

 ![WhatsApp Image 2026-01-31 at 8 50 16 PM](https://github.com/user-attachments/assets/b98a20ad-56c9-4929-9618-8701af8a67b6)

+<br><br>
 Another part of the task involved working with text files.
 I created two files and used the command line to combine and display their contents in the terminal.
 This exercise helped me get familiar with basic file manipulation and how commands can be used to work with text without relying on a graphical interface.

 ![WhatsApp Image 2026-01-31 at 8 43 20 PM (2)](https://github.com/user-attachments/assets/47f25384-7193-4ba3-a091-48d4cfa4ffe7)
+<br><br>

-# Task 5: Linear Regression from Scratch
+# Task 5: Linear Regression From Scratch

-For this activity, I worked with the California Housing dataset and trained a **Linear Regression model** using **gradient descent**.
+For this activity,I worked with the California Housing dataset and trained a **Linear Regression model** using **gradient descent**.
 I also compared my results with **scikit-learn's LinearRegression**.

 The model was able to capture the trend in the data, and the graph clearly shows how **median income** relates to **house prices**.
-This activity helped me understand how models learn from data and how easy it is to use libraries like sklearn for comparison.
+This activity helped me understand how models learn from data and how easy it is to use libraries like scikit-learn for comparison.

 ![Screenshot_31-1-2026_195242_colab research google com](https://github.com/user-attachments/assets/cddc2971-df4d-4edf-aca0-1a1261241eae)

  [my task](https://www.kaggle.com/code/vaishnavi070306/california)
+ <br><br>

- # Task 6: Matrix Puzzle — NumPy & Matplotlib
+# Task 6: Matrix Puzzle With NumPy & Matplotlib

 In this task, I worked with a scrambled matrix using NumPy to understand its structure and orientation.
 I learned how to load a `.npy` file and check the shape of the array before using it for visualization.